bellizio/gulp-starter-kit/README.md

 ## Support

-### Compatibility
-This project has been tested with node versions 4.2.1 and 5.0.0.
-Though it is likely compatible with higher versions.

-That said, any issue experienced with node versions < 4.2.1 is not supported.
-Furthermore, any modifications to the project in order to achieve compatibility with node versions < 4.2.1 is also not supported.

 ### Issues
-After confirming that you have node 4.2.1 or higher installed, feel free to report any issues you experience and I will do my best to address them accordingly.
+After confirming that you have node 4.3.0 or higher installed, feel free to report any issues you experience and I will do my best to address them accordingly.